-Kosmos and the Point of Care Ultrasound Acute Care Revolution
+Kosmos and the Point-of-Care Ultrasound Revolution in Acute Care

-Point of care ultrasound devices improve acute care, assisting physicians in making accurate and effective diagnoses while saving time and money.
-And Kosmos’s superior imaging, AI, and three signals is leading the way.
+Point-of-care ultrasound devices improve acute care by assisting physicians in making accurate and effective diagnoses while saving time and money.

-Kosmos combines, in a single phased array probe, three vital signals—digital stethoscope, EKG, and ultrasound, CW Doppler and 2 layers of AI; enabling doctors to understand what is occurring within the cardiac cycle, using transformative AI to improve technique and guide the physician.
-The combination of those three signals—three of the most important in medicine—gives Kosmos an edge that no other point of care ultrasound device offers.
+Kosmos combines, in a single phased array probe, three vital signals—digital stethoscope, EKG, and ultrasound, enabling doctors to understand what is occurring within the cardiac cycle, using transformative AI to improve technique and guide the physician.
+The combination of those three signals—three of the most important in medicine—gives Kosmos an edge that no other point-of-care ultrasound device offers.

 “The reason I prefer to use Kosmos is I find the quality of the images are fairly similar to my card-based ultrasounds,” says Dr. Trent She, assistant ultrasound director of the emergency department at Hartford Hospital and an assistant professor at the Yukon School of Medicine.
 “In times when space is very tight, I pull out my Kosmos and I use it on patients who are in respiratory distress or are critically ill.”